 Equivalent features to those provided by IMAP are currently available by using a web server application known as webmail.
-The webmail application is CGI based, it runs over an HTTP server on the mail server itself.
+The webmail application may be CGI based running over a standard HTTP server, or it may be a dedicated HTTP server, either case it will run on the mail server.
 Remote access is, therefore, achieved by using a standard web browser.

 Because under the webmail application point of view, both mailboxes and the mail input queue are local, it interacts with them the same way a local user does.
-Neither SMTP or other protocol beyond HTTP is required by the remote user's workstation.
+One major advantage is neither SMTP, nor any other protocol beyond HTTP is required by the remote user's workstation.